-- 9.0.1 Taking account of the arrangements set out within these SOs, the Board shall demonstrate to the communities it serves and to the Welsh Ministers a clear framework of accountability within which it: - Conducts its business internally; - Works collaboratively with NHS colleagues, HE and FE establishments, regulators, partners, service providers and others; and - Responds to the views and representations made by those who represent the interests of the communities it serves and other stakeholders, including its officers and healthcare professionals. - 9.0.2 The Board shall, in publishing its strategic and operational level plans, set out how those plans have been developed taking account of the views of others, and how they will be delivered by working with their community and other partners. - 9.0.3 The Board shall also facilitate effective scrutiny of the HEIW's operations through the publication of regular reports on activity and performance, including publication of an Annual Report. - 9.0.4 The Board shall ensure that within HEIW, individuals at all levels are supported in their roles, and held to account for their personal performance through effective performance management arrangements.
+- 10.0.1 Taking account of the arrangements set out within these SOs, the Board shall demonstrate to the communities it serves and to the Welsh Ministers a clear framework of accountability within which it: - Conducts its business internally; - Works collaboratively with NHS colleagues, Higher Education and Further Education establishments, regulators, partners, service providers and others; and - Responds to the views and representations made by those who represent the interests of the communities it serves and other stakeholders, including its officers and healthcare professionals. - 10.0.2 The Board shall, in publishing its strategic and operational level plans, set out how those plans have been developed taking account of the views of others, and how they will be delivered by working with their community and other partners. - 10.0.3 The Board shall also facilitate effective scrutiny of the HEIW's operations through the publication of regular reports on activity and performance, including publication of an Annual Report. - 10.0.4 The Board shall ensure that within HEIW, individuals at all levels are supported in their roles, and held to account for their personal performance through effective performance management arrangements.

-10. REVIEW OF STANDING ORDERS
+11. REVIEW OF STANDING ORDERS

-- 10.0.1 The Board Secretary shall arrange for an equality impact assessment to be carried out on a draft of these SOs prior to their formal adoption by the Board, the results of which shall be presented to the Board for consideration and action, as appropriate.
-The fact that an assessment has been carried out shall be noted in the SOs. - 10.0.2 These SOs shall be reviewed annually by the Audit and Assurance Committee [or equivalent], which shall report any proposed amendments to the Board for consideration.
-The requirement for review extends to all documents having the effect as if incorporated in SOs, including the equality impact assessment.
+- 11.0.1 The Board Secretary shall arrange for an appropriate impact assessment to be carried out on a draft of these SOs prior to their formal adoption by the Board, the results of which shall be presented to the Board for consideration and action, as appropriate.
+The fact that an assessment has been carried out shall be noted in the SOs. - 11.0.2 These SOs shall be reviewed annually by the Audit and Assurance Committee [or equivalent], which shall report any proposed amendments to the Board for consideration.
+The requirement for review extends to all documents having the effect as if incorporated in SOs, including the appropriate impact assessments.